OpenSourceEcon/BootCamp2019/README.md

 * [Ruli Xiao](https://sites.google.com/site/iueconomicsrulixiao/), Indiana University

 ## 2. Boot Camp Schedule

 The OSE Lab Boot Camp 2019 begins on Monday, July 1 and ends on Friday, August 9.
 Classes will be held Monday through Friday, 8am to noon in Saieh Hall, Room 247 at the University of Chicago.
 The exception is the Dynamic Structural Economics Workshop and Conference held during week 2, July 8-14.
+Workshop days on July 8-9 and 12-14 will be held at the University of Chicago Gleacher Center in Downtown Chicago.
+And the DSE conference will be held at the Booth School of Business.
 The curriculum consists of economic theory and computational methods with some math and statistics.

 **TBA**